DefinityTeam/.github/CODE_OF_CONDUCT.md

 This code of conduct outlines expectations for participation in Definity-managed communities, as well as steps for reporting unacceptable behavior.
 People violating this code of conduct may be banned from the community.

 ## Our Pledge
-We as members, contributors, and leaders pledge to make participation in our community a welcoming and harassment-free community for everyone, regardless of age, disability, gender identity, race, religion, sexual identity and orientation, or numerous other diversifying features.
-We pledge to act, interact, and provide in ways that contribute to it.
+We as members, contributors, and leaders pledge to make participation in our community welcoming and harassment-free for everyone, regardless of age, disability, gender identity, race, religion, sexual identity and orientation, or numerous other diversifying features.
+We pledge to act, interact, and provide in ways that contribute.

 ## Our Standards
 Examples of behavior that contributes to a positive environment for our community include: